nuuuwan/lk_cabinet_decisions/README.md

 # 🇱🇰 Cabinet Decisions – Sri Lanka

-A structured, real-time feed of official cabinet decisions from Sri Lanka.
+A structured, real-time feed of official cabinet decisions from Sri Lanka, scraped from [cabinetoffice.gov.lk](https://www.cabinetoffice.gov.lk).

-Data is available in TSV and JSON formats.
+📁 Data is available in TSV and JSON formats.

-This is **public data** — free to use, share, and build on.
+🆓 This is **public data** — free to use, share, and build on.

-Perfect for researchers, journalists, civic tech projects, or anyone curious about governance in
+👩‍💻 Perfect for researchers, journalists, civic tech projects, or anyone curious about governance in
 Sri Lanka.